Pages about LETS in the South West of the UK:

 See http://is.gd/cLSP3 if you wish to buy a copy of the book.
 I can certainly recommend it.

-If you wish to join please e-mail Rob, the list moderator.
-Include your name and your LETS group.
+If you wish to join please contact us, stating that you wish to join the mailing list and including your name and the LETS group within the region that you are a member of.
 You will be sent joining details and guidelines for using the list.